Glow-Lang/glow/future/README.md

 [coinflip.glow](coinflip.glow): Simple gambling contract, even simpler than Rock, Paper, Scissors.
 Less fun, though.
+NB: compared to the [current code](../dapps/coin_flip.glow), the future version assumes that escrows will be automatically added by the compiler.

 Required Features:
 - Compiler front-end
+- Support for automatic escrow generation.
 - Support for specifying the safety with assertions.

 ### Rock, Papers, Scissors